-- 1. All levels must have the following resources (which are on the Emergency Resources Display grid) active and available at that time as pertains to their Stroke Center status: - 2.
-The primary call neurologist must be actively available.
+- 1. All levels must have the following resources (which are on the Emergency Resources Display grid) active and available at that time as pertains to their Stroke Center level status: - 2.
+The primary call neurologist (telemedicine for Levels 2 & 3) must be actively available.

-Red status indicates at least some primary stroke care resources in that hospital are not actively available and the hospital is not to receive stroke patients at that time.
+Red status indicates at least some stroke care resources in that hospital are not actively available and the hospital is not to receive stroke patients at that time.
 Red status criteria are:

-1. If any of the following resources is unavailable: Emergency Department, ICU, CT Scan, or Neurologist.
+1. If any of the following resources is unavailable: Emergency Department, SICU, CT scan, Neurologist, or Neurosurgeon.